Sí, mi amor (film)

 Sí, mi amor (lit.
-'Yes, my love') is a 2020 Peruvian romantic comedy film directed by Pedro Flores Maldonado and written by Maldonado & Yiddá Eslava.
+'Yes, my love') is a 2020 Peruvian romantic comedy film directed by Pedro Flores Maldonado (in his directorial debut) and written by Maldonado & Yiddá Eslava.

 Synopsis

 A shocked boyfriend faces a fidelity test after his partner ends the relationship, as he strongly suspects that he is cheating on her.
 It is a story of love conflicts, a plot that has as protagonists a couple of boyfriends who are destabilized by social pressure, jealousy and mistrust.
 They will try to start from scratch and with new partners, but how much can you run from your true feelings?

 Cast

 The actors participating in this film are: